Kolín: Sights

-The historical centre of the town, formed by the Karlovo Square and surrounding streets, has many Gothic and Baroque buildings.
+The historical centre of the town, formed by the square Karlovo náměstí and surrounding streets, has many Gothic and Baroque buildings.
 The most important monument is the Church of Saint Bartholomew, protected as a national cultural monument.
 It has an early Gothic core from the second half of the 13th century.
 In the mid-14th century, it was rebuilt by the architect Peter Parler.
 A separate bell tower was built next to the church at the end of the 15th century.
 In 1878–1910, the Gothic appearance of the church was restored by Josef Mocker.

 Among the main landmarks of the town square is the town hall.
 Originally a Gothic house from the 15th century, it was rebuilt in the Neo-Renaissance style in 1887.

 A notable building is the former castle.
 In 1437–1448, a late Gothic castle was founded in Kolín.
 It was built on the ruins of the burned down monastery.
 At the end of the 15th century, it was extended.
 During the rule of the Zierotin family in 1556–1591, the castle was rebuilt in the Renaissance style.
 After 1591, the castle ceased to serve as an aristocratic residence and was partly used as a brewery.
 Part of the castle complex was demolished in 1843–1844, when the railway was built, and Neoclassical modifications were made.
 After 1862, the castle was fully converted into a brewery, which operated there until 1987.
 Today the castle is owned by the town of Kolín, but most of it is unused.

 In Kolín is the original Jewish ghetto.
 The synagogue existed already before 1422, but was rebuilt in the early Baroque style in 1696.
 It is the second oldest and second most valuable synagogue in Bohemia, after the Old New Synagogue in Prague.
 The Jewish cemetery is one of the oldest and largest Jewish cemeteries in Bohemia.
 It was established in the first half of the 15th century and used until 1887.
 The oldest preserved tombstones are from 1492.

 A technical and architectonical monument is the former water tower.
 It is a functionalist building from 1928, designed by Jan Vladimír Hráský and František Janda.
 In 2015, it was converted into an observation tower.